 Looking into price changes across the board, the price of alcohol, including gin, vodka and prosecco, fluctuated throughout the month across Morrisons, Sainsburys and Ocado.
 Gin and vodka at Sainsburys started the month at £16.50 and then, for the last week of the month (just after the World Cup kicked off), decreased to £14 respectively.
 Likewise, prosecco at Morrisons cost £8.75 during the first week of November and then dropped down to £8 for the final week, while both Sainsburys and Ocado increased theirs by £2 and 50p respectively.

 Moreover, the price of eggs and milk also increased towards the end of the month across most supermarkets, in line with UK food price inflation hitting a new high of 12.4% in November.
 The price of a 6 Pack of Large Free-Range Eggs at Morrisons went up by 6p in the final week of November, while Sainsburys and Ocado both increased the price of theirs from £1.65 to £1.75.

 Additionally, the price of a 2 Pint bottle of Whole Milk and Semi Skimmed Milk at Morrisons, Tesco, Sainsburys and Waitrose all increased by 5p from £1.25 to £1.30 during the last week of the month too.

 Andy Barr, co-founder of www.alertr.co.uk, said:

-Own-brand items (or equivalent) were used in the research to give the most unbiased comparison of goods and their prices, unless it was a brand that all seven supermarkets stocked (e.g. Coca-Cola).
+Own-brand items (or their equivalent) were monitored in the research to give the most unbiased comparison of goods and their prices, with the exception of branded items that all six supermarkets stocked (e.g., Coca-Cola, Kellogg’s Cornflakes, etc.).

 Alertr was founded in 2019 and is an online price tracking website where consumers can track as many products as they wish across as many online retailers as they like.